First Black Mountain Expedition

-The First Black Mountain Expedition was a British-Indian military expedition to Torghar (Black Mountain), North-West Frontier Province against the Black Mountain tribes.
+The First Black Mountain Expedition was a 1852–1853 British Indian military expedition to Kala Dhaka (Black Mountain) in the erstwhile Punjab Province (in what is now Khyber Pakhtunkhwa, Pakistan), directed against the Black Mountain tribes and the Hindustani mujahideen associated with the Mujahidin movement of Syed Ahmed Barelvi (whom the British sources described as 'Hindustani fanatics').

+Expedition

 The war began when two British customs officers were killed by tribesmen.
-The First Black Mountain Expedition according to contemporary sources revealed the cause of the seemingly systematic nature of the revolt, as the British first discovered the Hindustani (Ahl-i Hadith) fanatics, who had caused the failure of the negotiations between the locals and the authorities.
-The campaign made it necessary for another expedition to subdue the colony of the Hindustanis in 1853.
+The First Black Mountain Expedition according to contemporary sources revealed the cause of the seemingly systematic nature of the revolt, as the British first discovered the 'Hindustani fanatics', who had caused the failure of the negotiations between the locals and the authorities.